 The desire to improve your body composition is a very personal experience.
 Everyone has a different definition of “optimal”, and so rather than hold yourself to someone else’s standard, we encourage really evaluating what your goal means to you.
 You may be building strength for sport performance, leaning out to achieve your racing weight prior to an endurance event, or simply looking to feel your best.

 If you’re seeking your “racing weight”, improving your strength-to-weight ratio (lean muscle mass in comparison to body fat), or simply looking to improve your body composition by leaning out (whether inches, pounds, or your preferred measurements), these tips are for you.

 Nutrient Density Is More Important Than Calorie Deprivation

 We ultimately need to consume fewer calories than we expend if we hope to lose weight.
 It’s easy to consume more nutrients, and fewer calories with nutrient dense plant-based foods, and not feel like we’re constantly going hungry.
-The Thrive Food Pyramid is built on a foundation of fibrous vegetables, because they have the highest amount of nutrients per calorie compared to any other food group.

-Building Mass and Strength Gains:
+Building Mass and Strength Gains